CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 | login4.karolina.it4i.cz | 22   | SSH      | login4                                |

 ### Barbora Cluster

+!!! important
+    Barbora will have its security requirements updated.
+    Only clients based on OpenSSH 7.4p1 and later will be able to connect (including other SSH clients with compatible security algorithms).
+    This means that starting with RHEL/Centos 7, Debian 9 or Ubuntu 18.04, you are good to go.
+    Some users which still have DSA keys will be also unable to connect and are urged to update their keypairs, preferably to Ed25519 format.

+    This change will be implemented in early October 2021.

 | Login address             | Port | Protocol | Login node                            |
 | ------------------------- | ---- | -------- | ------------------------------------- |